 Where is my sample?
 I sent it in at least a week ago and haven’t heard anything.

 Chances are we don’t have it yet.
-We do a pretty good job keeping up, and unless there was a holiday or something and we’re just inundated with samples, we try to run it within a few days of receiving it.
+We do a pretty good job keeping up, unless there was a holiday or something and we’re just inundated with samples.
 If tracking tells you it’s here, then it may be in line for testing.
 It’s also possible it’s done, but the email went to spam.
 If it’s not in your spam folder, you should create an account online to view your reports.
 You will need your customer number to do that.
 It’s located in the lower right corner of the pre-printed oil slips that are in your kits.
 (If the slips are generic, then call or email us for your customer number.)

 Aw, come on.
 Are you sure you don’t have it stashed away somewhere?